lraycheva/core/docs/capabilities/04_windows/02_workspaces/02_workspaces-app/workspaces-app.md

 The `components` prop of the `<Workspaces />` component has a `popups` property that enables you to pass custom components or Glue42 apps that will act as system popups.
 To specify a custom Glue42 app as a system popup, pass its name as a string.

 *Note that if you decide to use the default system popups, you must ensure that they receive their required props.
-This includes a `glue` object with initialized [Workspaces](../workspaces-api/index.html) library and [Application Management](../../../application-management/index.html) library initialized in `"full"` or `"skipIcons"` mode.*
+This includes a `glue` object with initialized [Workspaces](../workspaces-api/index.html) library and [App Management](../../../application-management/index.html) library initialized in `"full"` or `"skipIcons"` mode.*

 The following example demonstrates how to pass default popup components and their props correctly and how to pass a custom Glue42 app as a popup: